tom-seddon/b2/doc/Building-on-Unix.md

 well.

-The Linux version doesn't get much testing by me, though I do try it on Ubuntu 18.04 occasionally.
+The Linux version doesn't get much testing by me, though I do try it on a Ubuntu VM occasionally.
 But I've had few reports of problems.
 (Please [create an issue](https://github.com/tom-seddon/b2/issues) if necessary.)

+# Common prerequisites

+- [cmake](https://cmake.org/) version 3.20+ on the PATH (I built it from [the CMake github repo](https://github.com/Kitware/CMake))
+- [ninja](https://ninja-build.org/) (build from the [Ninja github repo](https://github.com/ninja-build/ninja), install from MacPorts, etc.)
+- Python 3.x

 # macOS prerequisites